vaquerizaslab/fanc/fanc-doc/api/analyse/oe.rst

 .. image:: images/oe_500kb_nonorm.png

-Expected values rarely need to be calculated explicitly in Kai-C analysis functions, but will be calculated (or retrieved) on demand whenever necessary.
+Expected values rarely need to be calculated explicitly in FAN-C analysis functions, but will be calculated (or retrieved) on demand whenever necessary.
 To obtain observed/expected matrices, for example, please refer to :ref:`matrix_interface`.